IBM-Cloud/isv-vsi-product-deploy-sample/README.md

   ]
 }
 ```
 You now have private images in each desired region.

-**<continue here after being allowlisted> **

 # Create your Terraform template

 Before you begin, make sure that you have the following IBM Cloud Identity and Access Management (IAM) permissions:

  * Manager service access role for IBM Cloud Schematics
  * Operator platform role for VPC Infrastructure

 For the detailed steps, see [Creating Terraform templates](https://cloud.ibm.com/docs/schematics?topic=schematics-create-tf-config).